Nominations Committee

 Ann Tonks

-Ann Tonks is the managing Director of a small independent business which has run dining / drinking venues in Birmingham City including Chapter in Edgbaston.
+Ann Tonks is the managing Director of an independent business which has run dining / drinking venues in Birmingham City including Chapter in Edgbaston.

 Ann was the Deputy Chair of the Birmingham Hippodrome Theatre Trust from 2014 – 2023